-51080-0 PROCEDURE COMPLETION
+51080-04 PROCEDURE COMPLETION

-The goal of this inspection is to review the representative sample size chosen from the EQML; if fewer samples are available, then all available samples should be reviewed.
-However, if fewer samples than these goals are reviewed, but the inspectors feel that the quality of the samples reviewed is high and there are no significant findings, the intent of this nspection has been met.
+The goal of this inspection is to review the representative sample size of electrical and mechanical equipment chosen from the EQML; if fewer samples are available, then generally all available samples should be reviewed.
+However, if fewer samples than these goals are reviewed, but the inspectors feel that the quality of the samples reviewed is high and there are no significant findings, the intent of this inspection procedure has been met.

 This procedure is complete when the programmatic portions of each section of the IP have been inspected and verified to meet the intent of that described in the FSAR and the inspectors can make a determination that the program has been adequately implemented.